jim60105/toolbx/README.md

 > [!NOTE]
 > toolbx is not a typo, check <https://containertoolbx.org/>

-Get the Containerfile at [GitHub](https://github.com/jim60105/toolbx), or pull the image from [ghcr.io](https://github.com/jim60105?tab=packages&repo_name=toolbx) or [quay.io](https://quay.io/repository/jim60105/fedora-toolbox-41).
+Get the Containerfile at [GitHub](https://github.com/jim60105/toolbx), or pull the image from [ghcr.io](https://github.com/jim60105?tab=packages&repo_name=toolbx) or [quay.io](https://quay.io/repository/jim60105/toolbx).

-## fedora toolbox
+## bas toolbox

-This image is for my main development environment.
-It contains the tools I use for my coding and development.
+This image is for the basic of the other toolboxes.

 ```bash
 toolbox create -i quay.io/jim60105/toolbx:latest fedora-toolbox-41